The Edison State Community College Federal School Code is 012750.

 Financial Aid Handbook for details regarding policies and procedures.
 The Financial Aid Handbook has been compiled with the express purpose of answering many of the questions that you may have.
 Click the cover to the right to view the digital publication or click

-here for a downloadable PDF version.
+for a downloadable PDF version.

 Let us help you learn how to finance your education!
 Every student's financial situation is unique.
-Our financial aid advisors are here to help you understand the financial aid process and how it applies to you and your specific situation.
+Our financial aid administrators are here to help you understand the financial aid process and how it applies to you and your specific situation.
 Our staff will assist you in finding the funds necessary to pursue higher education without accumulating unnecessary debt.
 In addition to scheduling an appointment, walk–in financial aid advising hours are also available and are listed on this page.

 FAFSA The Free Application for Federal Student Aid (FAFSA) is the application used to apply for the federal student aid programs offered by the U.S. Department of Education.
 All individuals entering college are strongly encouraged to complete the FAFSA.